engeir/hack-md-notes/volcano-papers.md

   the global average temperature response to volcano-like forcing even if the forcing is known.
 An independent knowledge of the heat penetration into the deep ocean is required.
-- One possibility is that the real climate system operates in a manner similar to the slab ocean model (rather than the full ocean model).
+- One possibility is that the real climate system operates like the slab ocean model (rather than the full ocean model).
 - The experiments support the possibility of inferring the climate sensitivity of the real system by studying the impact of volcanoes provided that both the forcing and the heat storage in the system are known with sufficient accuracy.